CHEAP AND EASY ASTROPHOTOGRAPHY

 Astrophotography isn’t about high magnification!

-All we’re trying to do is spin our camera in the opposite direction to how the earth is spinning.
+The secret is to spin your camera in the opposite direction to how the earth is spinning.

-If the earth would just stop spinning then Astrophotography would be easy.
-We could point a great big light bucket dobsonian up at the sky, take a twenty minute exposure and wind up with a beautiful, crisp picture of deep space.
-Unfortunately we need a motorised mount to hold our telescope still for the full duration of the exposure while the earth spins beneath it.
+If the earth would just stop spinning then you’d be able to take the pictures above with a regular dslr and camera lens and this set of instructions would be very short.
+You’d simply point your camera up at the sky, take a twenty minute exposure and wind up with a beautiful, crisp picture of deep space.
+Unfortunately we need a motorised mount to hold our camera still for the full duration of the exposure while the earth spins beneath it.

 How to do it (polar aligning)

-- Line the mount up to the rotation of the earth by pointing the inbuilt polar scope at the North Star
+1. Line the mount up to the rotation of the earth by pointing the inbuilt polar scope at the North Star.
+You don’t need to be super accurate.

 Sky Watcher Star Adventurer Pro Pack